Search the site for a moth name or other keyword

 Some identifications will also depend on the date the adult is recorded flying.

 Sometimes two species are so similar and there is so much variation in one species

 that the size, the date and the forewing markings are not sufficient to differentiate

 between them.
 In this case either they will have to be killed and dissected to identify

 Using the website to identify a Moth

 1. If you think you know the name of the moth type all or part of its English or Scientific name into the search box and press find.
 This will show any page containing this name.

-if you click a green button it links to the page with that group of moths which look similar.
+if you click a ‘Compare’ button it links to the Comparison page comparing that moth with others.

 The website has been written by Tony Rackham